Guide to the

 Where it fits in the portfolio

-The Buffer Strategy can fit in two places in an investor’s portfolio:
+The Target Buffer Strategy can fit in two places in an investor’s portfolio:

 • Low Risk/Hedged Equity